stevencuy/EECS-481-MDE/README.md

 2) EyeTracking - All the Pupil Tracking and Gaze Estimation classes are located here.

-3) Doumentation_gui - Documentation related to GUI
+3) Doumentation_gui - Documentation resources related to GUI

-4) Documentation_eyetracking - Documentation related to eyetracking
+4) Documentation_eyetracking - Documentation resources related to eyetracking

-5) Documentation
+5) Documentation - Submitted documents